 Quick tips for exploring Jungmun Tourist Area

 - What to see and do: Make the most of your luxury accommodations!
 Then check out the Yeomiji Botanical Garden and the Cheonjeyeon Falls.
+Complete your stay with a luxury yacht sailing trip that will bring you to Jeju’s beautiful coastlines – you may even spot some dolphins!

 - Where to eat: Definitely try Jeju’s specialty, the black pork.
 For a BBQ with a view, check out Hayeong, a hill top Korean restaurant serving great food and stunning views.
 (Navigation: 64-738-6011).